-- Clean windowsills and window tracks.
+- Clean window sills and tracks.

-- Vacuum curtains and window blinds.
+- Vacuum curtains and blinds.

-- Wipe down baseboards and shoe molding and dust corners for cobwebs.
+- Wipe down baseboards and shoe molding.

 - Test batteries in all your smoke detectors.

-- Disinfect doorknobs, cabinet handles and light switches.
+- Disinfect doorknobs, cabinet handles, and light switches.

-Bathroom Spring Cleaning Checklist
+Bathroom Cleaning Checklist

 - Organize cabinets and drawers.